OfficialCSGOEmpire/API-Docs/README.md

 * coin_value should be the price you want to list at.
 If you want to list at 100.01 coins, you should set coin_value to 10001.
 See below for how to calculate the coin value.
 * the frontend works differently, use how these docs suggest, the requests are smaller and therefore faster than the frontend.
 * you *should* be chunking these requests into groups of 20, but it's not required.
 If you don't chunk, you'll list slower and hit ratelimits more often.
+* Individual deposit state's will be announced to the websocket, so monitor that to see when your items are listed.
+Errors will use the key `deposit_failed` and will contain the item id and error message.

 Pricing example:
 ```python